kyuupichan/electrumx/README.rst

 address with minimal negative impact on other connections; we shall have to see.
-If the requestor is running Electrum client I am confident that it would collapse under the load far more quickly that the server would; it is very inefficeint at handling large wallets and histories.
+If the requestor is running Electrum client I am confident that it would collapse under the load far more quickly that the server would; it is very inefficient at handling large wallets and histories.